What is a Deferred Profit Sharing Plan (DPSP)?

 Profit-sharing plans are common schemes of employee compensation across organizations and countries.
 They work on the same principle as DPSP.
 However, one major point of difference between the two arises out of differential tax treatment.

-The money employees receive through ordinary profit-sharing is taxed at the current income tax rate, but the share of profit received through DPSP is not subject to taxation unless it is withdrawn from the account.
+The money employees receive through ordinary profit-sharing is taxed at the current income tax rate, but the share of profit received through DPSP is not subject to taxation unless and until it is withdrawn from the account.

 Advantages of DPSPs